Western barred bandicoot: Predators

 There are records of predation by the native Gould's monitor (Varanus gouldii) and the western quoll (Dasyurus geoffroii).

 Predation from introduced species and human impact are believed to be the biggest causes of species loss since European settlement.
-Predominately affecting rodents and marsupials weighing between 35-5500 grams, up to 49% of the original species of New South Wales have been affected, including the extinction of the Western barred bandicoot from mainland Australia.
+Predominately affecting rodents and marsupials weighing between 35 and 5500 grams, up to 49% of the original species of New South Wales have been affected, including the extinction of the Western barred bandicoot from mainland Australia.
 Feral cats are believed to be primarily responsible for regional extinctions of native mammals before 1857.
 Foxes have become well established and are also identified as a contributor for the decline and extinction of many Australian mammal species.

 Introduced rabbits are not a predator, however they out-compete and modify the vegetation required for food and habitat of the Western barred bandicoot.
 Rabbit populations also interfere with the litter size of bandicoots; a decrease in rabbit abundance will increase the litter sizes recorded for Western barred bandicoots.